Travis Perkins PLC: Market purchase of Company shares by the Company's employee Benefit Trust

-Travis Perkins plc confirms that on 4 August 2017 that Estera Trust (Jersey) Limited, acting as trustee of the Travis Perkins plc Employee Benefit Trust (the 'EBT'), purchased in the market a total of 538,529 Ordinary shares of nominal value 10 pence each in the capital of the Company at a price of £15.197383 per share.
+Travis Perkins plc confirms that on 8 August 2017 Estera Trust (Jersey) Limited, acting as trustee of the Travis Perkins plc Employee Benefit Trust (the 'EBT'), purchased in the market a total of 127,708 Ordinary shares of nominal value 10 pence each in the capital of the Company at a price of £15.262763 per share.

 The Executive Directors and Persons Discharging Managerial Responsibility ('PDMR's') of the Company, together with other employees, are included in the potential beneficiaries of the EBT and are therefore treated as having an interest in some of those shares and the dealings thereof.